 My baby is vomiting

-Most babies vomit small amounts from time to time and bring up some milk when they burp.
-This is known as possetting and is usually nothing to worry about.
-You can tell when your baby is vomiting rather than posseting because there will be a lot more coming out.
+Most babies bring up small amounts of milk from time to time, especially when they burp.
+This is called posseting and is usually nothing to worry about.

-As long as your baby seems otherwise healthy and continues to gain weight, there's usually no need to worry or seek further help.
-There are some simple things you can do to help – click here for more information.
+As long as your baby is healthy and gaining weight, there’s usually no need to worry or get extra help.

 If your child has any of the following: